+This policy is legally required.

 The District shall provide Student Success and Support Program services, which includes components of matriculation, to students for the purpose of furthering equitable educational opportunity and academic success.
 The purpose of the Student Success and Support Program is to provide students with the support necessary to assist them in completing their educational goals and identified course of study through the District’s established programs, policies, and requirements.

+The District shall also operate a Mathematics, Engineering, Science Achievement (MESA) program consistent with Title 5 regulations.

-The Chancellor shall establish procedures to assure implementation of Student Success and Support Program services that comply with all appropriate local and state regulations.
+The Chancellor shall establish procedures to assure implementation of Student Success and Support Program services and the MESA program that comply with all appropriate local and state regulations.